shanegriffiths/starter/README.md

 This is the boilerplate for our web based projects.

+Please refer to the [CONTRIBUTING.md](./CONTRIBUTING.md) if you wish to improve this project.

 ## **Installation**

 ### Required assets in order to run the boilerplate